ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-tooling/graphql-tool.md

 You can validate and execute the GraphQL queries using the >GraphQL Foundation VSCode plugin.

->**Note:** You are required to give a query name for each query.
+>**Note:** You are required to give a name for each query.
 This name is used as the corresponding remote operation name in the generated client.

 #### Execute the `graphql` CLI command